 This project was originally started by the late lamented ILA Fansubs.
-I’m re-mastering their episodes (previously done from a VHS source), and will be adding new ones as well.
+I’ve re-mastered the episodes they released (previously done from a VHS source), and am adding new ones as well.
 Big thanks to GXSeries, Freekie Dee and all the other former members of ILA!
 And of course thanks to Gou no Ken for all of his help with this project.

 April 13, 1967 was a fateful night, when both Shinobu Mastumoto and Chizuko Daimaru were born under the same mysterious star.
 Their backgrounds couldn’t have been more different.
 Chizuko was born into a Tokyo family of power and wealth, and her mother died during childbirth.
 Shinobu grew up in a rural fishing village, and her mother struggled to raise two daughters after her father abandoned the family and became a petty criminal, drifting in and out of jail for years.
 But despite their differences, Shinobu and Chizuko share a common destiny, intertwined by a secret that could end up tearing both families apart.